Northside Independent School District

 Northside Independent School District is a school district headquartered in Leon Valley, Texas.
-It is the largest school district in the San Antonio area and the fourth largest in the State of Texas.
-Northside serves 355 sqmi of urban landscape, suburban growth and rural territory in the San Antonio suburbs and the Hill Country.
-Northside is roughly 50 percent built out with the center of the district's boundaries near Helotes, just north of the Bandera Road and Loop 1604 intersection.
+It is the largest school district in the San Antonio area and the fourth-largest in the State of Texas.
+Northside serves 355 sqmi of urban landscape, suburban growth, and rural territory in the San Antonio suburbs and the Hill Country.
+Northside is roughly 50% built out with the center of the district's boundaries near Helotes, just north of the Bandera Road and Loop 1604 intersection.
 Because of fast-paced growth, the district envisions possibly another four high schools over the next few decades, including far west areas off Potranco Road and Hwy 211 (near the Medina County line), Culebra Road (FM 471) past Talley Road, I-10 near Boerne Stage Road (north of the Dominion) and far north Bandera Road (Hwy 16) near the Pipe Creek/Bandera County/Medina County areas.

-Northside ISD serves a portion of the city of San Antonio as well as the cities of Grey Forest, Leon Valley, Shavano Park, Helotes, and the unincorporated communities of Cross Mountain, Leon Springs, and Scenic Oaks.
-The district also serves some unincorporated portions of Bexar, Bandera and Medina counties.
+Northside ISD serves a portion of the city of San Antonio, as well as the cities of Grey Forest, Leon Valley, Shavano Park, and Helotes, and the unincorporated communities of Cross Mountain, Leon Springs, and Scenic Oaks.
+The district also serves some unincorporated portions of Bexar, Bandera and Medina Counties.

 In 2011, the school district was rated "recognized" by the Texas Education Agency for the fourth consecutive year.

 Administration

 Superintendent

-The current superintendent of Northside Independent School District is Dr. Brian Woods.
+The superintendent of Northside ISD was Dr. Brian Woods.
 Prior to his appointment in 2012, he was a social studies teacher, administrator, the assistant superintendent for secondary administration, and the named deputy superintendent for administration for the school district.
-In June of 2023, Dr. Woods retired after 11 years of being superintendent.
-As. of August 2023, Dr. John Craft is the superintendent of the district.
+In June of 2023, Dr. Woods retired after 11 years as superintendent.
+As of August 2023, Dr. John Craft is the superintendent of the district.